geluso/general-assembly-challenge/README.md

 The top nav bar exists on every page and allows users to immediately navigate to the search page and the favorites page.

+This implementation represents a good functional skeleton for designers to build on top of.
+Everything is left without much CSS so a designer can come in and polish it up.

 ### Redundancy

 Each page has it's own javascript file that acts as a controller for that page.
 There's